 - Top finalists in the National Veteran's Day Poster and Essay Contest

-- Consecutive state winner of the Zaner-Bloser National Handwriting Contest
+- Grand National and State level winners of the Zaner-Bloser National Handwriting Contest

 Grades 1, 2, & 3: